dabapps/crab/README.md

 ### From source

-Alternatively, clone the repository, and create a virtual env with the following.
+Alternatively, clone the repository, and create a virtual env with the following:

 ```
 python3 -m venv env
 ```

-Using pip, install crab into the virtual env we just created.
+Using pip, install crab into the virtual env we just created:

 ```
 env/bin/pip install -e .
 ```

-Now you can link this to your path with the following.
+Now you can link this to your path with the following:

 ```
 sudo ln -s $PWD/env/bin/crab /usr/local/bin/crab